The Isis

 Punting on the Isis at Oxford.

 Map of Oxford c.
 1900, with the river labelled as "River Thames or Isis".

 Rowing on the Isis opposite the Oxford college boathouses.

-"The Isis" (/ˈaɪsɪs/ EYE-siss) is an alternative name for the River Thames, used from its source in the Cotswolds until it is joined by the River Thame at Dorchester in Oxfordshire.
-Notably, the Isis flows through Oxford and has given its name to several institutions and products of the city.
+"The Isis" (/ˈaɪsɪs/ EYE-siss) is an alternative name for the River Thames, used from its source in the Cotswolds until it is joined by the River Thame at Dorchester-on-Thames in Oxfordshire.
+The Isis flows through Oxford and has given its name to several institutions and products of the city.

-The modern form of the name, first recorded c.1540, relates to the Egyptian goddess Isis.
+The modern form of the name, first recorded c.
+1540, relates to the Egyptian goddess Isis.
 The deity was venerated throughout the Roman Empire, and was worshipped at the Temple of Isis near the Thames in Londinium during the Roman occupation.

 Rowing

 The name "Isis" is especially used in the context of rowing at the University of Oxford.
-A number of rowing regattas are held on the Isis, including Eights Week, the most important Oxford University regatta, in the Trinity term (summer), Torpids in the Hilary term (early spring) and Christ Church Regatta for novices in the Michaelmas term (autumn).
+A number of rowing regattas are held on the Isis, including Eights Week, the most important Oxford University regatta, in the Trinity term (summer), Torpids in the Hilary term (early spring) and Tamesis Regatta for novices in the Michaelmas term (autumn).
 Because the width of the river is restricted at Oxford, rowing eights normally have a staggered start near Donnington Bridge and must then aim to "bump" the eight in front (i.e. catch up and touch or overlap with it sufficiently).
 The leading eight aims to "row over" (i.e. finish the race without being bumped).